 Flu season is when influenza activity is highest.
 The incidence of influenza infection typically begins to increase in October and peaks in the winter months of December, January, or February.

 It’s believed that the seasonal nature of influenza may be due to the colder, drier climate that’s present during the winter months.
 During this time, the virus may be more stable.
-A study in a guinea pig model supports this idea, finding that influenza viruses are transmitted more effectively between animals at a low humidity and low temperature.
+A in a guinea pig model supports this idea, finding that influenza viruses are transmitted more effectively between animals at a low humidity and low temperature.

 Another factor that may contribute to influenza peaking in the winter could be the fact that people spend more time indoors.
 This makes them more likely to share an enclosed space with infected individuals.
 Additionally, lower levels of vitamin D due to less exposure to sunlight could possibly contribute to an increased susceptibility to infection.